CumulusNetworks/DUE/docs/FAQ.md

 to supply `--username root --userid 0` if the container wasn't created by DUE.
 Or use `due --login --debug`, which is a shortcut to log you in as root.

+# Changing the defaults - DUE's config file(s).
+DUE's configuration files are at `/etc/due/due.conf` and `~/.config/due/due.conf`.
+These allow the sysadmin or user to set default run time arguments based on the type of container being run.
+It sets a few default variables that are self-explanatory, but gets interesting when `libdue` sources it to override `fxnSetContainerSpecificArgs()` to, say, mount a host directory by default.
+Or supply a hostname/IP address, or run a container `--privileged` by default (more on that, below).
+Initially this functionality was in `libdue`, but it has become apparent that per-site/user customization is very convenient, and these customizations are not universal enough to be upstreamed.
+While sysadmins have been able to edit libdue to create a custom version, that is only good until the next upgrade, whereas the config files will persist.
+As it may not be a good idea to give system users too much creative freedom, the scope of customization is initially limited to`/etc/due/due.conf` by having `DUE_ALLOW_USER_CONFIG` set to `FALSE` in the config file.
+DUE will read the `/etc/due/due.conf` file first, and will only source user `due.conf` files if `DUE_ALLOW_USER_CONFIG` is set to `TRUE`

 ## On using `--privileged`.
 Do.
 Not.
 Recommend.
 The `--privileged` option gives a Docker container access to host device entries that would normally not be accessible.
 This can be useful for things like loopback mounting a file system to write to it,